Toronto Zoo: Predecessor

-Around 1880, businessman Harry L. Piper (1839–1921) established a Zoological and Acclimatization Society (also as Toronto Zoological Garden) and open a zoological garden at Old Post Office Lane at Toronto Street north of King Street East, then in 1881 to a lot at Front Street and York Street next to the Queen's Hotel and finally to the eastern end of the Exhibition Grounds in 1885.
-Piper was also Alderman for St. John's Ward from 1877 to 1880 and 1883–1888.
+Around 1880, businessman Harry L. Piper (1839–1921) established a Zoological and Acclimatization Society (also as Toronto Zoological Garden) and opened a zoological garden at Old Post Office Lane at Toronto Street north of King Street East, then in 1881 to a lot at Front Street and York Street next to the Queen's Hotel and finally to the eastern end of the Exhibition Grounds in 1885.
+Piper was also Alderman for St. John's Ward from 1877 to 1880 and 1883 to 1888.

 In 1888, the Riverdale Zoo opened in Toronto, as a typical example of a zoo during this time, with animals displayed as curiosities in dark cages and cramped enclosures.
 Animals for Piper's zoo moved to this site.

 In 1963, a private citizen's brief to build a new zoo was introduced by Hugh Crothers to the Chairman of the Council of the Municipality of Metropolitan Toronto, William Allen.
 Allen asked Crothers to head up a committee to investigate the feasibility of a new zoo.
 By 1966, a group of eleven people became The Metro Toronto Zoological Society with Crothers as the first chairman.

 Original plans were to have the park be located in the Leaside area, but the site was later used to create the E.T.
-Seton Park.
-In 1966, Mr. Crothers and the 10 other citizens met at City Hall to form the Metropolitan Toronto Zoological Society.
-In 1967, the Municipality of Metropolitan Toronto approved the Rouge Park site in Scarborough for a new zoo.
+Seton Park and the original Ontario Science Centre.
+In 1966, Mr. Crothers and the ten other citizens met at City Hall to form the Metropolitan Toronto Zoological Society.
+In 1967, the Municipality of Metropolitan Toronto (Metro Toronto) approved the Rouge Park site in Scarborough for a new zoo.
 The following year, a feasibility study on the new zoo was produced by architect Raymond Moriyama.
 In 1969, a master plan was created by Johnson Sustronk Weinstein and Associates that was approved by the Zoological Society.
 Construction of the new zoo began in 1970.
 On August 15, 1974, the Metropolitan Toronto Zoo was open to the public.
 The zoo increased from the original Riverdale Zoo's 3 ha to 287 ha, and is now one of the largest zoos in the world.
 The Zoo introduced some designs to enhance the public's viewing experience and the animals' living comfort.
 Animals were displayed in naturalized environments and grouped according to their zoogeographic region.
 The old zoo was converted into an urban farm called Riverdale Farm, which opened in 1978.